Lucbarika100B/Booking-System-MVP/README.md

-# SMB booking  system with inimal functionnalities
+# SMB booking  system with minimal functionnalities

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.